 Why is this so important?
 If you start with the character's back-story, motivation and desires you can get an interesting character at the beginning of the story.
 But if their motivation do not lead them to interesting self-revelation you either have a boring culmination or you have to artificially change their motivation during the story which can result in an undefined character.

 If you start with self-revelation then you defined the most important thing in the story and can adjust beginning of the story to align with the most powerful culmination.

 Let's name the character: Gerdalla.
 What are my options with her?
-There are two main possibilities: she could learn that she can't control lives of others and that she has to let them be free or she learns that she can't help people without control over them.
+There are two main possibilities: she could learn that she can't control lives of others and that she has to let them be free or she learns that she can't help people without full control over them.

 Former sounds preachy because that aligns with my wishes and it's predictable.
 She could begin as a moderate authoritarian, grow more and more totalitarian but through failures learn to appreciate freedom.